GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-11-13-linux-inode-hard-links-and-symbolic-links.md

 ### How paths are resolved

 If you want to access the contents of a file, no matter the type, Linux works itself through the path (well, not really, it is heavily optimized with all sorts of cache in smart trees and hashes etc).
-It starts at the beginning (/), reads the datablocks of this root directory and finds the next path element and the inode number, goes to that inode and finds the reference to its datablocks, searches for the next path element in those datablocks, finds its inode number, etc.
+It starts at the beginning (`/`), reads the binary datablocks of this root directory and finds the next path element and the inode number, goes to that inode and finds the reference to its datablocks, searches for the next path element in those datablocks, finds its inode number, etc.

-Summary: the names of files annex path elements are found in the datablocks, in a list that links those path element names to their inode numbers.
+Summary: the names of files annex path elements are found in the datablocks, in some sort of list that links those path element names to their inode numbers.

 ### Timestamps